Padang, Singapore

-The Padang (Malay for 'field') formerly known as The Esplanade, is an open playing field located within the Downtown Core of the Central Area in Singapore.
+The Padang (Malay for 'field'), formerly known as The Plain and The Esplanade, is an open playing field located within the Downtown Core of the Central Area in Singapore.
 It includes the Padang Cricket Ground.

 Background

 The Padang is surrounded by several important landmarks, which include Saint Andrew's Cathedral, City Hall, the Old Supreme Court Building and the City Hall MRT station.

 From the 1830s to the early 20th century, the Padang was known as the Esplanade.